Mdlglobal-atlassian-net/powerbi-docs.it-it/powerbi-docs/visuals/power-bi-visualization-scatter.md

 ### <a name="dot-plot-charts"></a>Tracciati a punti

-Un tracciato a punti è simile a un grafico a bolle e a un grafico a dispersione, ma è anche possibile tracciare dati numerici o categorici lungo l'asse X.
+Un tracciato a punti è simile a un grafico a bolle e a un grafico a dispersione, ma viene usato per tracciare dati categorici lungo l'asse X.

 ![Screenshot di un tracciato a punti.](media/power-bi-visualization-scatter/power-bi-dot-plot.png)